 Not much to say here really because it all depends on where you eat and what you eat.
-But there are several reasonably priced restaurant/dhabas in Ladakh.
-At an average, you will be spending minimum Rs.
-300 – Rs.400 per person for meals daily.
+But there are several reasonably priced restaurants/dhabas in Ladakh.
+On average, you will be spending a minimum of Rs.
+400 – Rs.500 per person for meals daily.

-Depends on you completely.
-These could be of shopping, permits or any other personal expenditure that you will have total control upon.
+Any other charges will depend on you completely and will be in addition to the numbers I quoted above as the minimum budget for Ladakh trip.
+These could be shopping, permits, or any other personal expenditure that you will have total control over.

-So to conclude it in the end, for your minimum budget of Ladakh trip, from the aspect of that you will be covering about 3000 kilometers starting from Manali and exiting at Srinagar or vice versa;
+So to conclude it in the end, let me give you some round figures for your minimum budget for Ladakh trip.
+These numbers are considering that you will be covering about 3000 kilometers starting from Manali and exiting at Srinagar or vice versa.

-- In terms of accommodation, meals and permits, you are looking at a minimum cost of about Rs.
-800 – Rs.1000 per person, per day.
+- In terms of accommodation, meals, and permits, you are looking at a minimum cost of about Rs.1000 – Rs.
+1500 per person, per day.

 - If you are renting the motorcycle, add another Rs.
 10,000 to Rs.
 15,000 as Bike rental in addition to the fuel.